pkardjian/soccer_injury_risk_prediction/README.md

 ## Next Steps

 The intention of this study was to gain insight into the ambiguity surrounding soccer injuries and build predictive models capable of identifying whether a player is at risk of injury.
 Going forward, the investigation should include data from a range of global soccer leagues.
 In addition to the small sample size, our dataset contained many features with low correlation to the target.
-More relevant features such as training regime, diet and detailed medical history may be better suited to accurately predict a player’s risk of injury.
+More relevant features such as advanced biometrics, training regime, diet and detailed medical history may be better suited to accurately predict a player’s risk of injury.

 In the end, we were able to somewhat address the initial problem statement by obtaining a satisfactory LR-L2 model with a recall of 0.851 and gained insight into factors which do not contribute to injuries.